Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 The following section explains how to reproduce the results detailed in the "Julia in practice" section of our paper.

+Note that the data for `DataStreams` and `Lazy` has already been collected in the VM.

 ##### Data collection

 Once a number of packages have been tested and their `.log`, `.dyn` and `.static` have been written to disk in the `logs/` folder, the precise metrics can be automatically collected by uncommenting the last line of `analytics/collect_data.jl` and executing the file.
 The result is stored in the `logs/data/` folder.
 Leaving the last line commented allows to load the functions from the file without launching the data collecting process.